Upcoming Election Dates & Registration Deadlines

 Candidate and Ballot Measure Information

 You do not need a reason to vote early.
-All voters may vote early, just like they are voting on election day.

 Voters who want to vote early for any election may do so in person at their parish Registrar of Voters office or at designated locations in the parish from 14 days to seven days before any scheduled election.
 For more information on dates and locations for early voting, please use your state's resource.